marknelsonengineer/empire/DOXYGEN.md

      alt="Doxygen Logo"
 />

+@brief Document how [Doxygen] is configured and used

 [Doxygen] is the de facto standard for generating documentation from annotated C++ sources.
 Doxygen's website is:  https://www.doxygen.nl